 Capillary lead screening are done upon request or by appointment.
 Many times the draws are done in conjunction with WIC hemoglobin screenings.
 Per IDPH's recommendations, a capillary blood level greater than or equal to 5ug/DI in a child requires follow up with a venous draw.
 If that result is still elevated, then case management must begin.
 Case management includes education, home visits, environmental home testing, and follow ups.
 It is an Illinois requirement that a child has a lead screening done before entering school.
-Mercer County Health Departments has both a lead case manager and an environmental specialist for lead
+Mercer County Health Departments has both a lead case manager and an environmental specialist for lead.
+Beginning in January of 2025, the recommendation will change from 5ug/DI to 3.5ug/DI per CDC guidance.

-FISCAL YEAR 2022 2023 Home Inspections 0 6
+FISCAL YEAR 2024 Home Inspections 6